-2.16 The commissioning programme of a nuclear power plant should be divided into stages whose number and size will depend upon safety requirements and technical and administrative requirements.
+2.167 The commissioning programme of a nuclear power plant should be divided into stages whose number and size will depend upon safety requirements and technical and administrative requirements.
 A review of the stage test results should be completed before continuing to the next stage.
-The review should enable a judgement to be made on whether the commissioning programme should continue to the next stage, and whether the succeeding stages should be modified as a consequence of the test results or because some tests in the stage had not been undertaken or had not been completed.
-(The Annex provides a typical list of tests to be considered in developing the commissioning programme.)
+The review should enable a judgement to be made on whether the commissioning programme should may continue to the next stage, and whether the succeeding stages should be modified as a consequence of the test results or because some tests in the stage had not been undertaken or had not been satisfactorily completed.
+The impact on safety of incomplete or omitted tests is to be given due consideration before proceeding with further testing.

+\(The Annex 1 provides a typical list of tests to be considered in developing the commissioning programme.)

-2.17 In addition, if the sequence of tests in a stage of commissioning is significant for safety, sub stages may be required by the operating organization or regulatory body.
+- 2.178 In addition, if the sequence of tests in a stage of commissioning is significant for safety, sub stages may be required by the operating organization or regulatory body.
 Each stage and sub stage should be followed by a review before the next stage is started.
 Before the start of initial criticality tests, low power tests and power ascension tests, all the tests at the previous stages should be completed and open issues, if any, accepted as to be cleared before or at next stage.

-2.18 On the basis of the broad range of commissioning practices in States, the commissioning process can be divided into the following stages and sub - stages:
+- 2.189 On the basis of the broad range of commissioning practices in Member States, the commissioning process can be divided into the following stages and sub stages to get responses of all important systems at different operating parameters:

 - Non-nuclear testing, which include:

 - individual pre-operational tests of components and systems;

 - overall pre-operational systems tests;

+- structural integrity tests and integrated leakage rate test of containment structure

 - Nuclear testing, which include:

 - initial fuel loading;

 - subcritical tests;

 - initial criticality;

 - low power tests;

 - power ascension tests;